 The Science of Allay

-The patent-pending Allay band of light can make even your worst headaches less debilitating.
+The patented Allay band of light can make even your worst headaches less debilitating.
 Here’s how it works:

 It's about precision

 As you go about your life, the light you see generates electrical signals in your eyes.
 These signals cause a reaction in the brain, and it can be quite intense even in everyday light.